 Their recommended weight falls somewhere between 12 and 14.5 kg, and because the bitches are usually smaller than the males, they tend to weight a little less too.

 Just to confuse matters, the American Kennel Club suggests slightly different sizes and weights for the English breed.

 They suggest that both male and female dogs should be between 38 and 43 cm tall at the shoulder and weigh 11.75 and 15.5 kg respectively.

-And for males, their height at the withers should be between 40.5 and 43 cm and for the females, 38 and 40.5 cm.
+And for males, their height at the withers ought to be between 40.5 and 43 cm and for the females, 38 and 40.5 cm.

-They also state that the most desirable weights for an English
+The American Kennel Clug also suggest that the most desirable weight for an English

-Cocker Spaniel male are in the region of 12.5 and 15.5 kg, whilst their recommendations for the female Cockers are between 11.75 and 14.5 kg.
+Cocker Spaniel male is in the region of 12.5 and 15.5 kg, whilst their recommendations for the female Cockers are between 11.75 and 14.5 kg.

 Both English and American Cocker Spaniels are prone to obesity, especially as they get older so it's important to make sure that they continue to get plenty of exercise (although they may no longer be as energetic as they once were when they were younger!).

 As our dogs get older they slow down and don't burn off as many calories as they should, so we must keep an eye on their diet and be careful not to overfeed them.